-DXARTS Assistant Professor Afroditi Psarra, PhD, will be participating at Eyeo Festival with a lecture and a workshop on June 29th, at 10:30am.
-The festival will be held at the Walker Art Center in Minneapolis, June 26-29.
+DXARTS Assistant Professor Afroditi Psarra, PhD, participated at Eyeo Festival with a lecture and a workshop on June 29th, at 10:30am.
+The festival was held at the Walker Art Center in Minneapolis, June 26-29.

 More information about the workshop and her talk can be found at: http://eyeofestival.com/speaker/afroditi-psarra/